nice-game-hints/broken-age/01-vella/04-bossanostra/index.md

 ---
-title: Bassinostra
+title: Bossa Nostra
 keywords: spaceship
 ---

-Vella is now in the spaceship Bassinostra.
+Vella is now in the spaceship Bossa Nostra.

 Items: